≡ Menu

 The growing DAU coupled with the increasing ARPU has enabled Snap to grow its revenue in all regions as shown in the chart above.

-As seen, Snap’s revenue in all regions has been on a rise and reached a record high as of 2022.
+As seen, Snap’s revenue in all regions has been on the rise since 2017, and it exceeded $3 billion as of 2023, one of the new highs since 2017.

 Snap Can Service Its Debt